OLI6532/Trail-Reservations-Bulk-Add/README.md

-# Trail Bulk add to Reservation Python Utility
+# Bulk add to Trail Reservation Py Utility

 > Written by Owen Ling 18/07/25
 > Located in Scripting & Automation/ROH/Trail
 > Version B.1

-A simple Python utility to automate the UI process for adding multiple assets to a Trail.fi reservation, using the Selenium web UI automation framework.
+A simple Python utility to automate the UI process for adding multiple assets to a Trail.fi reservation, using the Selenium web UI automation framework, written for the ROH.

 ## Environment Setup